Skip to content

 • Phase 1 (buses only) was introduced on 31 December 2018

-• Phase 2 (all vehicles) will be enforced from 1 June 2023
+• Phase 2 (all vehicles) enforcement commenced on 1 June 2023

 • Enforcement for zone residents will start on 1 June 2024.
 The vehicle must be registered to a residential address within the LEZ zone area to qualify for this grace period.